flutter/flutter/engine/src/flutter/CONTRIBUTING.md

  * `cd src` (Change to the directory that `gclient sync` created in your `flutter` directory.)
  * `git remote add upstream git@github.com:flutter/engine.git` (So that you fetch from the master repository, not your clone, when running `git fetch` et al.)
  * Add `.../flutter/src/third_party/dart-sdk/dart-sdk/bin/` to your path so that you can run the `pub` tool more easily.
- * Add `.../flutter/src/third_party/android_tools/sdk/platform-tools/adb` to your path so that you can run the `adb` tool more easily.
-This is also required by the `flutter` tool, which is used to run flutter apps.
+ * Add `.../flutter/src/third_party/android_tools/sdk/platform-tools` to your path so that you can run the `adb` tool more easily.
+This is also required by the `flutter` tool, which is used to run Flutter apps.
- * Add `~/.pub-cache/bin` to your path if it's not already there.
+ * Add `$HOME/.pub-cache/bin` to your path if it's not already there.
 (It will already be there if you've ever set up Dart's `pub` tool before.)
  * Make sure you are still in the 'src' directory that the `gclient sync` step created earlier.
  * Run `./tools/android/download_android_tools.py` .
  * If you're on Linux, run `sudo ./build/install-build-deps-android.sh` .